inbo/flandersqmd/README.md

 `flandersqmd-book` extension.
 The available output formats are pdf and html.

-Though optional, we strongly recommend to first create a `checklist` project first.
+Though optional, we strongly recommend to create a `checklist` project first.
 For more information on how to create a `checklist` project, see the [`checklist`](https://inbo.github.io/checklist/articles/getting_started_project.html) package documentation.